ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 - Build an image using a Dockerfile
 - Push an image to IBM Cloud Container Registry

+**Important:**
-In this lab you will be using an IBM Cloud account that has been automatically generated for you.
+You may already have an IBM Cloud account and may even have a namespace in the IBM Container Registry (ICR).
+However, in this lab **you will not be using your own IBM Cloud account or your own ICR namespace**.
+You will be using an IBM Cloud account that has been automatically generated for you for this excercise.
 The lab environment will _not_ have access to any resources within your personal IBM Cloud account, including ICR namespaces and images.

 # Verify the environment and command line tools
 1. Open a terminal window by using the menu in the editor: `Terminal > New Terminal`.